 An organization without an effective document management system must store every daily created files manually in the right folder and on the correct disk.
 The process of manually storing data is a time-consuming process that can preferably be avoided with a document management system.

-A document management system can eliminate this problem.
+A DM system can eliminate this problem.
 This type of system can automate the process of organizing, digitalizing, editing, approving, and securing documents.
 Documents are stored in a secured cloud, and only authorized members have access to these files.
 The type of documents can include but are not limited to PDFs, images, and paper-based messages.
-Implementing a document management system saves for this reason time, and thus, money that can be invested elsewhere.
+Implementing a DM system saves for this reason time, and thus, money that can be invested elsewhere.